-Honors Earth and Space Science
+Honors Earth and Space Science (Grade 11, two semesters)

-• A or better in Honors Biology or Honors Chemistry
+- 95% or better in Honors Biology or Honors Chemistry - Department Recommendation

 This course will lead students through a journey on unlocking what makes our planet special and how it is influenced by space.
 Students will gain understanding of the physical and chemical processes that formed and continue to operate here on Earth.
 Major topics include the Earth's place in the universe, conservation, celestial phenomena, dynamic Earth processes, energy in the Earth system, biogeochemical cycles, structure and composition of the atmosphere.
 The laboratory program and the extensive use of charts and models provide the experience for a fuller grasp of the subject and an end of year project will tie all the learning together.